johnyrufus/EdgarAnalytics/README.md

 ## Design and Implementation

+### LRUQueue:
 We use a custom implementation of LRUQueue that uses a doubly linked list of Sessions.
 A Session object represents an active ongoing session state.

-The LRUQueue is the most efficient as it takes O(1) in moving the recently updated items to the front and the expired sessions are checked from the back of the queue, until there are no more expired sessions, which is constant time in the number of
+The LRUQueue is the most efficient as it takes O(1) in moving the recently updated items to the front and the expired sessions are checked from the back of the queue, until there are no more expired sessions, which is constant time in the number of expired sessions

+### LogProcessor:
 The main LogProcessor class,  processes the log data as a stream and handles the LRUQueue and the set of active sessions.

 Also we batch updates for a single second.
 To efficiently process multiple updates occuring within a single second,